danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 I didn't understand what had happened,
 but it didn't matter.
 <br>
-We sat down on a park bench,
+We sat down on a park bench.
-I noticed that my shoulder was drenched,
+Her tears soaked my shirt,
 but I didn’t have the courage to look her in the eyes,
 so I watched the sky.
 How many minutes without saying a word?